minkaotic/front-end-notes/MVC-and-Razor.md

 ### Controllers & Default Routing
 **Controllers** are classes whose names have to end in `...Controller`, and which inherit from the `System.Web.Mvc.Controller` base class.

-Controllers have one or more **action methods**, which typically return one of the MVC *action result types*, which derive from the [ActionResult](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.actionresult?view=aspnet-mvc-5.2) class; the return type of action methods is therefore usually `ActionResult`.
+Controllers have one or more **action methods**, which typically return one of the MVC *action result types*, which derive from the [ActionResult](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.actionresult?view=aspnet-mvc-5.2) class (= the base class for all `*Result` classes); the return type of action methods is therefore usually `ActionResult` or one of its derived types.

 > Both controllers and action methods need to be public.